ctrl-exec - High Availability

 Concurrency lock files.
 One file per

 host--scriptpair, held viaflock(2)for the duration of a dispatch.
-These are process-local to the ctrl-exec instance running the dispatch.
+These are process-local to the dispatcher instance running the dispatch.
 They do not need to be shared across instances and should not be — see Active/active below. /var/lib/ctrl-exec/runs/-

 Stored run results, written by